 Offer is the “the manifestation of willingness to enter into a bargain, so made as to justify another person in understanding his assent to that bargain is invited and will conclude it” (Restatement (Second) of Contracts, Section 24).
 The definition of “reasonable” depends on the situation and may, in fact, be implied.

-Acceptance of an offer is “a manifestation of assent to the terms thereof made by the offeree in a manner invited or required by the offer.”
-(Restatement of (Second) of Contracts, Section 50).
+Acceptance of an offer is “a manifestation of assent to the terms thereof made by the offeree in a manner invited or required by the offer” (Restatement of (Second) of Contracts, Section 50).
 The offerees have the legal authority to accept an offer and must do so unequivocally, that is - clearly and unambiguously.

-Consideration is defined as the bargained for exchange - something of value given in exchange for a promise.
+Consideration is defined as the bargained for exchange - something of value given in exchange for a promise (Restatement of (Second) of Contracts, Section 71).

 Contracts may be either implied or expressed.
 Most agreements that are seen in business are expressed, in that the terms are clearly expressed in written or oral words.
 These types of contracts are usually easy to identify as they are more clear and straightforward.